-We call this the "valid estimator" and assume that it is identified, i.e. that $p \ge r$.
+We call this the "valid estimator" and assume that it satisfies all the conditions of Assumption 2.2.
+Note that this implies $p \ge r$ .

 Assumption 2.4 and Theorem 2.2 immediately imply that the valid estimator shows no asymptotic bias.